-After a 4- to 5-month period of autogenous bone graft healing and maturation, ten rod-shaped bone cores containing the native and grafted area of bone tissue were retrieved by trephine osteotomy (4.0 mm inner diameter) from the grafted site during surgical reentry for dental implant placement (Fig. 1).
+The donor sites of harvested autogeneous bone graft were mainly from iliac crest except one was from chin and another was from tibia.
+After the augmentation surgery and a 4- to 5-month period of autogenous bone graft healing and maturation, nine rodshaped bone cores containing the native and grafted area of bone tissue were retrieved by trephine osteotomy (4 mm inner diameter) from the grafted site during surgical reentry for dental implant placement (Fig. 1).
 After removal, the biopsy samples were placed in 10% neutral buffered formalin solution.